alamedyang/natlang-parser/docs-sources/top.md

 ## Dialog block

+```
+dialog $string {}
+```

 Dialog blocks allow you to name and populate a game dialog.

 As these dialog blocks don't have any baked-in script context, a dialog name is required.
+(The name is whatever is given for [string](#string).)

 These blocks must occur on the root level.

 [Show dialog blocks](#show-dialog-block) are similar, except that the latter is used inside a [script block](#script-block) and is not required to have a dialog name.

-### Syntax

-```
-dialog $string {}
-```

-**$string** refers to the dialog's name, and allows external scripts to reference it.

 ### Block contents